cynick/hoffmanavenuesoftware/wip/mspiff.md

 MSPIFF is very large, and it keeps getting bigger.

 And as it grows, it gets more complex.
 As opposed to smaller festivals that only have a single screen, and therefore a person of stamina could see every film, MSPIFF typically has films running on five screens at the same time, meaning that super-consumer has to make choices.

-The interesting twist is that most films usually have two screenings, which provides an exponential number of ways to see the films.
+The interesting twist is that most films usually have two screenings, which leads to an enormous number of ways to see the films.
 Ie., if each film screens twice, there are 2^(number of films) ways to see all of the films, a very large number indeed!